 These socks looked well made and the merino wool made them soft and cosy.
 They also met the key things to look for in a hiking sock:

 - No thread in the toes.
 They were completely seamless.

 - Cushioned under foot.

 - Designed to ventilate and keep your feet dry.

-For a good test, a few weeks hiking up hills wasn’t going to cut it, so our eldest daughter wore them on a Silver Duke of Edinburgh Award practice hike.
-This was 30 miles up and down the Welsh hills over 3 days backpacking.
+For a good test, a few weeks hiking up hills wouldn't cut it, so our eldest daughter wore them on a Silver Duke of Edinburgh Award practice hike.
+This was 30 miles up and down the Welsh hills over 3 days of backpacking.

 The socks worked brilliantly.